Charu-Prakash-Tech/STRENGTHENING-IIOT-CYBER-SECURITY-THROUGH-SSH-AND-VPN-INTEGRATION/README.md

 ---

-## Setup and Installation

-### Prerequisites
-- AWS account with EC2, VPC, and IAM permissions.
-- Python 3.8+ installed on the local machine.
-- OpenVPN setup on a server instance.

----

 ## Results and Analysis

 - **Data Security**: All traffic between IIoT devices and servers is encrypted, ensuring data confidentiality.